 Section 3(a)(4) of the Exchange Act defines a "broker," in general, as "any person engaged in the business of effecting transactions in securities for the account of others."
-The terms "effecting transactions" and "engaged in the business" are not defined in the Exchange Act or in SEC rules thereunder.
-Among the factors listed as relevant to a determination of whether an individual acts as a broker within the meaning of that statute are whether that person (a) is an employee of the issuer of the securities; (b) receives commissions as opposed to a salary; (c) is selling, or has previously sold, securities; (d) is involved in negotiations between the issuer and the investor; (e) makes evaluations as to the merits of the investment or gives advice; and (f) is an active rather than passive finder of investors.
 Based on no-action guidance from the SEC Staff, activities that may be deemed (alone or in combination) to confer "broker" status include:

-- · soliciting clients to enter into securities transactions; - assisting issuers in structuring prospective securities transactions or helping issuers to identify potential purchasers of securities;

-- participating in the order-taking or order-routing process or otherwise bringing buyers and sellers of securities together; and - receipt of compensation that is contingent on the success of a securities transaction or that is based on the amount or value of a securities transaction.8
+- soliciting clients to enter into securities transactions; - assisting issuers in structuring prospective securities transactions or helping issuers to identify potential purchasers of securities; - participating in the order-taking or order-routing process or otherwise bringing buyers and sellers of securities together; and - receipt of compensation that is contingent on the success of a securities transaction or that is based on the amount or value of a securities transaction.